-The client sends a connection request to the listener.
+The browser or client send a connection request to the listener.

 When using Oracle Restart, note the following:

 Use the SRVCTL utility to start and stop the listener.
-Do not use the listener control, LSNRCTL, utility.
+Do not use the listener control utility LSNRCTL.

 Each listener must have a unique name.